 \subsection{Policy analyst}

-Policy analyst occupation is least represented within both of the datasets; however, considering the consistent list of competencies, it is possible to include it within the proposed framework.
-One of the expert interviewees held a policy analyst position in industry and four of the job postings focused on the policy analyst position.
+Policy analyst occupation is the least represented [1 expert interview, 4 job postings] in our data sources; however, considering the consistent list of competencies, we decided to include it within the proposed framework.
 The role of a policy analyst is to understand, analyze and implement a given policy within an organization.
-Moreover, they need to engage with policy makers and regulators and provide feedback on existing policies.
+Moreover, they need to engage with policymakers and regulators and provide feedback on existing policies.

-\paragraph{Skills} A policy analyst needs to have proven knowledge of laws, policies, regulations and precedents applicable for a given technology when it comes to AI ethics related issue.
-Moreover, all of the job postings highlight the importance of familiarity with AI technology for this role as well.
-According to the job postings a good candidate would have experience in interpreting policy and developing assessments of a given application.
-They also need to be skilled in management, team building and mentorship.
-These finding echoes to what our expert interviewee remarks from their experience.

-\paragraph{Qualifications} Even though none of the job postings specify an educational background, the expert in this study was a lawyer and also had a masters in technology law.
+\paragraph{Skills and Qualifications} A policy analyst needs to have proven knowledge of laws, policies, regulations, and precedents applicable to a given technology when it comes to \ac{AI} ethics-related issues.
+Moreover, all of the job postings highlight the importance of familiarity with \ac{AI} technology.
+According to the job postings, a good candidate would have experience in interpreting policy and developing assessments for a given application.
+They also need to be skilled in management, team building, and mentorship.
+This finding echoes remarks from expert interviews.
+Even though none of the job postings specify an educational degree requirement, the expert we interviewed was a lawyer with a master's in technology law.

-\paragraph{Interpersonal Qualities} The job postings heavily emphasized values and attitudes for a policy analyst.
-A good analyst need to have sound judgement and outstanding personal integrity.
+\paragraph{Interpersonal Qualities} The job postings in this category heavily emphasized values and attitudes.
+A good analyst needs to have sound judgment and outstanding personal integrity.
 They should be caring and knowledgeable about the impact of technology on society.
-Moreover, they enjoy working on complex multifaceted problems and our passionate about improving governance of AI systems.
-The expert interviewee's perspective closely matches this attributes.
-They also remarked that they needed to be brave and step up to ask questions and challenge status quo consistently and for a long time.

-As expected communications skills are critical for success of this role and the expert interviewee significantly emphasized the importance of networking as a key factor in succeeding in their role.
+Moreover, they enjoy working on complex multifaceted problems and are passionate about improving governance of \ac{AI} systems.
+The expert interviewee's perspective closely matches these attributes.
+Participants elaborated that they needed to be \textit{"brave"} and \textit{"step up to ask questions and challenge status quo consistently over a long time"}.
+As expected communications skills are considered critical for success.
+The expert interviewee significantly emphasized the importance of \textit{"networking as a key factor"} in succeeding in their role.